qntnt/syzygyco-op.github.io/README.md

 https://github.com/user-attachments/assets/93bbe61b-dd36-4db7-941f-7e1972d64d9e

 For anyone who's interested, the [Mozilla Developer Network](https://developer.mozilla.org/en-US/) is a great authoritative source for educational materials on web development.
+On the other hand, you don't necessarily need to know very much to competently edit HTML.
+[The section on HTML below](/#a-bit-of-html) might help.

 ## Philosophy